adam3smith/workshops/Presentations/zotero-foss.md

 	+ Don't be rude
 	+ Provide plenty of details and follow up
 	+ Search, especially before you suggest a feature

+#Troubleshooting Zotero

+* First step is always restart
+* Make sure versions are up to date
+* Try with all Firefox add-ons disabled
+* Read through relevant troubleshooting sections
+* Look at debug/error ID *if you want to*
+* Search forums
+* Post to forums